 The Internship program is a CAPIC approved two year internship in long and short term depth oriented psychotherapy.
 Training focuses on treatment of a wide range of psychopathology and life issues.
 Interns are expected to become competent in diagnostic formulation, treatment planning, and developing psychotherapeutic technique with attention paid to developmental issues, transference and countertransference, frame, working with dreams and other symbolic material.
 Particular attention is paid towards deepening the work.
 The goal of training, in addition to solidifying basic psychodynamic skills, is the development of an individual style and the emergence of an analytic attitude.

 This internship is 22 hours per week.
 An intern will have 2-3 hours weekly of individual supervision, a weekly 2 hour case conference/seminar and 2-3 hours of didactic seminar.
 Additional didactics/workshops are often scheduled throughout the year.
 The clinic is HIPAA compliant.
-During the 2018-2019 academic year, pre-doctoral psychology and post-masters (MFT and ASW) half-time interns will receive an annual stipend of $ 3,000.
+During the 2021-2022 academic year, pre-doctoral psychology and post-masters (MFT and ASW) half-time interns will receive a annual stipend of $ 3,000.

 All interns at the Institute Clinic have full use of the Institute library, the Institute’s Extended Education Public Programs, ARAS, and are welcomed to participate in many of the activities of the analytic learning community.